Comparing Dry Eye Prescription Drops

 Combination Approaches

-Many patients benefit from combining treatments:
+Many patients benefit from combining treatments under clinician direction:

 - An anti-inflammatory drop (Restasis, Cequa, or Xiidra) plus Miebo for combined anti-inflammatory and lipid support